chloejdmsw/chloejdmsw/README.md

 - 👋 Hi, I’m Chloe
-- 👀 I’m interested in data analysis and visualization to further public policy
+- 👀 I’m interested in data analysis and visualization for social impact
-- 🌱 I’m currently learning R and Python
+- 🌱 I’m currently learning R, Python, and SQL
 - 💞️ I’m looking to collaborate on projects with large datasets that need need cleaning and analysis
-- 📫 How to reach me:  chloe@chloejdmsw.com
+- 📫 How to reach me:  www.linkedin.com/chloe-jdmsw

 <!---
 chloejdmsw/chloejdmsw is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.